This week’s action step, as part of the disaster preparation series, is to put together a 72-hour grab and go bag for each member of the family.

 Water – 1 to 3 days of worth of water (3 litres per person per day).
 That adds up to a lot of water (especially if you’re carrying for your kids too), so consider instead a portable water filter or water purification tablets as well as a litre or two of bottled water each.

 Food – 1 to 3 days of non-perishable food.
 Think things like protein bars, instant oatmeal, tuna sachets, packet or tinned soup, crackers, noodles, comfort food, dried or canned fruit etc. It’s a good idea to package your food up in waterproof zip-lock bags in 3 day lots.
 So each zip-lock bag would include breakfast, lunch, dinner and snacks.
-Include food you would actually eat.
+Include the food you would actually eat.

 Don’t forget to pack a spoon and a bowl or plate (recycle a plastic plate and cutlery) as well as a can opener if you’re packing tinned foods.